johnnyy5929/sep11-freedom-project/tool/learning-log.md

 		},
 	}
 `````
-So This code makes it so you can tak to people in the levels and what they say.
+So This code makes it so you can talk to people in the levels and what they say.

 `````js